Marowota/ecommerce-plantuml/README.md

 choco install plantuml
 ```
-if you have install choco before, just run the second line
+if you have install choco before, just run the second line.
 If it asking for install, input A (Yes for All)

 Step 3: Add PlantUML jar path in extension setting and set render to local